Policy Careers: Call for Participants

 • Off the record: the information you provide will not be quoted, paraphrased, or referenced to in any way whatsoever.
 The information may serve as context or as a lead for other research inquiries.

 During the interviews, I will audio record our conversation and take basic notes by hand.
-The audio files will be saved in a password-protected folder that only the study team (myself, my advisor, and my research assistant(s)) will be able to access.
+The audio files will be saved in a password-protected folder that only the study team (myself, my advisor, and research assistant(s)) will be able to access.
 The handwritten notes will mainly be used for recall during the interview.
 They will not be digitized in any way, and the physical notebooks will be stored in a secure container in my office.
 Transcripts of the audio files will be made to ensure accuracy of the information relayed in the interview.
 These transcripts will also be saved in a password-protected folder only accessible to the study team.